Chrischn/Project-Tessera/README.md

 [![GitHub license](https://img.shields.io/github/license/Chrischn/Project-Tessera?style=flat-square)](https://github.com/Chrischn/Project-Tessera/LICENSE.md)
 -------

-A prototype for an independent, open-source re-implementation of the runtime engine for the 2005 game “Sid Meier’s Civilization® IV” and its expansions “Warlords” and “Beyond the Sword”, powered by the Godot game engine.
+A prototype for an independent, open-source implementation of a runtime engine for mods for the 2005 game “Sid Meier’s Civilization® IV” and its expansions “Warlords” and “Beyond the Sword”, powered by the Godot game engine.

 Status: `prototype / work in progress`